j0lvera/pgbudget/README.md

          4
 ```

-The `api.add_account` function simplifies creating accounts by automatically setting the correct internal type and handling initial balances.
+The `api.add_account` function simplifies creating accounts by automatically setting the correct internal type.
 It takes these parameters:
 - `ledger_id`: The ID of your budget ledger
 - `name`: The name of the account to create
 - `type`: The account type ('asset', 'liability', or 'equity')
-- `initial_balance`: Optional starting balance (defaults to 0)

 It returns the ID of the newly created account.